Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Related Work

 \subsection{Improving Training}

 Some researchers tried to improve the training strategies to suppress mode collapse.
 Metz~\textsl{et al.}~\cite{unrolledgan} proposed to "unroll" the optimizer to suppress mode collapse.
 Tolstikhin~\textsl{et al.}~\cite{adagan} borrowed some ideas from AdaBoost to address the problem of missing modes.
 Wang~\textsl{et al.}~\cite{lsvgd} proposed an optimization method named Langevin Stein Variational Gradient Descent to stabilize the training.
 You~\textsl{et al.}~\cite{bayesiancyclegan} proposed to optimize the model with maximum a posteriori estimation.
 The advantage of these methods is that they only change the training strategy, so they can be easily applied in any framework.
-However, more computation will be required, so they may not be efficient under restricted hardware conditions.
+However, additional computation will be required, and thereby they might not be efficient under restricted hardware conditions.